nfour/eslint-config-standard-typescript-prettier/README.md

 > `yarn eslint --max-warnings 1`

-## This project
+## Project future

-The Javascript churn is real.
-This project will be kept up to date for as long as its necessary to keep this abstraction
+Javascript churn is real.
+This project will be kept up to date **only** for as long as configuration remains tedious.

-I hope it becomes more simple in future to configure stuff like this.

 ## Potential issues